isabella232/integrations-learn.en/help/integrations/tutorials/campaign-analytics/campaign-analytics-trigger.md

 ## Configure Adobe Experience Platform Data Collection for triggers

-Learn how to Adobe Experience Platform Data Collection and add the required properties to your website in order to test your configuration.
+Learn how to Adobe Experience Platform Data Collection and add the required properties to your website to test your configuration.

 >[!IMPORTANT]
 >
-> Please be aware that Launch is now the Tags feature of Adobe Experience Platform.
+> Launch is now the Tags feature of Adobe Experience Platform.
 It can be found under **Adobe Experience Platform Data Collections**.

 >[!VIDEO](https://video.tv.adobe.com/v/332908?quality=12&learn=on)

 ## Create a trigger in Experience Cloud

-Learn how to configure triggers in the Experience cloud.
+Learn how to configure triggers in the Experience Cloud.

 >[!VIDEO](https://video.tv.adobe.com/v/332624?quality=12&learn=on)